Coinbase Review (2026): Fees, Security, Pros & Cons

 Who Should Use It

-Verdict: Coinbase is best for US-based beginners and casual traders who prioritize security and simplicity over absolute lowest fees.
+Verdict: Coinbase is best for US-based newcomers prioritizing ease and security over trading costs.

 Bottom Line